Courses

 Designed to develop students' negotiation and leadership skills for managing differences between individuals and groups while in the process of developing and operating real property.
 Includes a blend of skill-building exercises and theory discussions about the behavior of individuals to understand negotiation dynamics.

-RDEV 689I Current Topics in Real Estate Development; Design and Development Competition (3 Credits)
+RDEV688 Selected Topics in Real Estate Development (3 Credits)

-RDEV 689P Current Topics in Real Estate Development; Introduction to International Development (3 Credits)
+RDEV689 Current Topics in Real Estate Development (1-3 Credits)

 Explores a focused aspect in any of the five major phases of real estate development: planning, finance, law, design, construction, or management.

 The capstone course is designed to provide students with an opportunity to apply acquired classroom knowledge to real world conditions.
 Each student in the class will work separately to create a development proposal and feasibility study for an assigned property.
-The study will address at least market analysis, entitlement process, design, construction, and financing for the project.
+For students doing a feasibility study of a development the study will address at least market analysis, entitlement process, construction, and financing for the project.

 PhD in Urban and Regional Planning and Design Courses

-Addresses fundamental aspects of research design for Ph.D. students in urban planning and policy-related fields.
+Addresses fundamental aspects of research desing for Ph.D students in urban planning and policy-related fields.
 Topics include principles of research design, formulating a feasible hypothesis and identifying appropriate methodology for testing hypotheses eg. qualitative methods, quantitative methods, survey research.
 Writing of proposals and dissertation.
 Publication, presentation, and funding.

 Selected topics in Urban Studies and Planning.
 Topics will vary with the instructor.